tenlevels/spruce/README.md

  - Configuration of retroarch and almost no notifications or hotkeys.
 Feel free to enable and configure how you like

- - LED swith app included to turn on and off the blue LED
+ - LED disabled

 INSTALL

   - Short version is to format your SD card to FAT32 and extract the zip onto your card.
 There is a very detailed step by step install guide in the zip file done by sundowndersport.
-Install Guide is also here [https://archive.org/details/install-guide_20240615_1825](https://archive.org/details/spruce-install-and-update-guide-v-1.09)
+Install Guide is also in zip download.